maasuofficial/maasu-website/README.md

 and any executive descisions made in regards to project structure.
 The [Table of Contents](#table-of-contents) provides a summary of all relevant categories.

+To view a directory of previous board members, see [board members](docs/board.md).

+New to MAASU, or the MAASU Technical Networking position?
+Read the [introduction first](docs/intro.md).

 ## Installation <a name="installation"></a>

 To install all dependencies, use the [Yarn Package Manager](https://yarnpkg.com/):